 Implementing SAP and other ERP solutions provides better controls over the previous manual processes, such as a three way match – and many other benefits which come with an integrated ERP system.
 However, the same inherent issues still exist in the physical procurement process – and a vendor reconciliation is required to identify and address these issues.

-BEST is a SAP certified add-on module that automates vendor statement reconciliation directly in SAP itself.
+BEST AP is a SAP certified add-on module that automates vendor statement reconciliation directly in SAP itself.
 By further automating SAP to remove the manual effort and inaccuracy of producing vendor reconciliations outside of SAP, the business case is clear.
-Please contact us today at email@example.com to see a demonstration of how to reconcile vendor statements in SAP.
+Please contact us today at email@example.com to see a demonstration of how to do Vendor Statement reconciliations in SAP.